cimnine/shelly-openmetrics-exporter/README.md

-# shelly-prometheus-exporter
+# shelly-openmetrics-exporter

-This is a prometheus exporter written in Go.
+This is an openmetrics exporter written in Go.
-It has no other dependencies but the prometheus client libraries.
 It's `/probe` and `/metrics` endpoint report in OpenTracing format.

 ## Features